 –The Language of Flowers, London, 1875

-We love the idea of personalizing the wedding by the language of love.
-The follow information is feautred in this article by the Farmer’s Almanac.
+We love the idea of personalizing the wedding with the language of love.
+The following information is featured in this article by the Farmer’s Almanac.
 Read the Full Article Here!

 https://www.almanac.com/content/flower-meanings-language-flowers

 One tradition is to select the flowers of a wedding bouquet based on plant symbolism.
-As an example, look to the royal flower bouquet in the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Ducchess of Cambridge).
+For example, look at the royal flower bouquet at the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Duchess of Cambridge).
 Her all-white bouquet had lily-of-the-valley (representing trustworthiness, purity), sweet William (gallantry), hyacinth (loveliness), myrtle (love in marriage), and ivy (continuity).
 Altogether, these flowers’ meanings reveal the hope of a loving, everlasting marriage.

 The groom, too, wears a flower that appears in the bridal bouquet in his button-hole.
-This stems from the Medieval tradition of wearing his Lady’s colors, as a declaration of his love.
+This stems from the Medieval tradition of wearing his Lady’s colors to declare his love.

-Talk with us about touring our venue and seeing the flowers at Sampson’s Hollow.
-Speak with us about how we can speciailize your wedding flowers to speak the language of love.
+Talk about touring our venue and seeing the flowers at Sampson’s Hollow.
+Speak with us about how we can specialize your wedding flowers to speak the language of love.